AgentMC/Sao19/Translate/En/Part5.md

 _Swordsman does not choose a sword.
 It is the sword that picks the owner.
 Should I open my heart and pour love to them, any sword will surely respond._

-Ronnie's hands caught the third from left — a long sword with silver guard and pommel, with handle wrapped with rough black leather resembling Kirito’s hair, emitting a soft sheen.
+Ronye's hands caught the third from left — a long sword with silver guard and pommel, with handle wrapped with rough black leather resembling Kirito’s hair, emitting a soft sheen.
 Brand new handle leather was a little hard feeling, but she thought that if she handles it with care it will soon become familiar with her palm.

 She breathed in and exhaled, then gently lifted the sword.